Rapid inference and comparison of gravitational-wave population models with neural variational posteriors: Gravitational-wave populations

 The differences between posteriors from nested sampling and variational inference are visualized in Fig.~\ref{fig: future}.
-We estimate a larger JS divergence $\approx0.1$.
 Several discrepancies are apparent at the 99\% credible level, especially in the population parameters that govern the BH spin distributions.
 However, much better agreement is observed in parameters governing the mass distribution.
 Combined with the likelihood variances, this implies that BH spin measurements drive uncertainty in estimating the population likelihood and thus impair robust inference.
-Importance sampling (with or without smoothing) is not able to correct for this misestimatation as the initial variational posterior provides too few tail samples.
+Importance sampling (with or without smoothing) is not able to correct for this misestimation as the initial variational posterior provides too few tail samples.
 This is apparent in the predicted distributions of spin magnitudes $\chi_i$ and tilts $\tau_i$.

 Despite this, the overall conclusions about the inferred population are not impacted by these discrepancies and the true population is correctly recovered for all marginal population distributions within their posterior uncertainties; this includes the spin tilts, even though the model used for recovery neglects the underlying correlation with mass ratio in the injected population.
-This demonstrates that low Monte Carlo variance in the likelihood estimator (e.g., $\mathcal{V}(\Lambda)<1$ \cite{Talbot:2023pex}) may not be entirely necessary for correct inference.
-We also tested longer training runs and confirmed that they bring the variational posterior more in line with the results of nested sampling, but we present results with so few likelihood evaluations during training to emphasize the accuracy of neural variational inference even in a restricted setting.
+This demonstrates that low Monte Carlo variance in the likelihood estimator (e.g., $\mathcal{V}(\lambda)<1$ \cite{Talbot:2023pex}) may not be entirely necessary for correct inference.

+We also tested a longer training run with $10^4$ steps to confirm that this brings the variational posterior much more in line with the results of nested sampling; see Table~\ref{tab: future stats} and Appendix~\ref{app: Longer training runs}.
+In particular, unlike in Sec.~\ref{sec: Current catalog} and Table~\ref{tab: current stats}, we find that increasing the number of likelihood evaluations during training by a factor of 10 improves the overall efficiency (effective number of posterior samples per likelihood evaluation).
+However, we present results with so few likelihood evaluations during training to emphasize the usefulness of neural variational inference even in this restricted setting.